kelkalot/biomedia-2019/README.md

 * **Accuracy (ACC)**<br>The percentage of correctly identified true and false samples.
 * **Matthews correlation coefficient (MCC)**<br>MCC takes into account true and false positives and negatives, and is a balanced measure even if the classes are of very different sizes.
 * **F1 score (F1)**<br>A measure of a test’s accuracy by calculating the harmonic mean of the precision and recall.

-We will also evaluate how much training data has been used to achieve good results.

 For the evaluation of the processing time the organizers will run the code provided by the participants on the same hardware and measure the time from input to output weighted by accuracy of the output.